alexbidenko/docker-posgres-backuper/README.md

 - **Shared backup replication.** Optional copying of backups into a shared directory that can be mounted by other environments (for example to synchronise staging and production).
+- **Pluggable storage destinations.** Store archives on the local volume, push them to S3-compatible object storage or use both destinations at once.
 - **Operational tooling.** Includes commands to list available backups, restore dumps and run `pg_resetwal` against a problematic database instance.